 Local Sangha Leaders

-David Rumsey started his Buddhist practice in 1988 at a retreat at Suan Mokh forest monastery in Thailand, under the direction of Ajahn Buddhasa and Santikaro Bhikku.
+David Rumsey (centre) started his Buddhist practice in 1988 at a retreat at Suan Mokh forest monastery in Thailand, under the direction of Ajahn Buddhasa and Santikaro Bhikku.
 He also spent roughly 15 years as a dedicated Soto Zen student under Steve Hagen, best-selling author of Buddhism Plain and Simple, at the Dharma Field Zen Centre in Minneapolis, Minnesota.

-Christine Mauro fell in love with the Dhamma on her first retreat at Spirit Rock in 2004.
+Christine Mauro (right) fell in love with the Dhamma on her first retreat at Spirit Rock in 2004.
 Two years before, she had retired from her job as a litigation lawyer in Toronto, Ontario and moved with her husband, Derek, and then 11 year old daughter, Sarah, to Salt Spring.

 Not having a paying job (her daughter described her as a “professional volunteer”) meant she had the time and space to pursue her new found Dhamma passion with enthusiasm — attending a number of retreats every year, including, most years, one of at least a month’s duration.
 In 2009 she completed Spirit Rock’s two year Dedicated Practitioners Program and in 2018, Birken Monastery’s two year Upasika program.
 In January 2021 she graduated from the inaugural two year Dharmapala training program created and led by ex- monastics, Thanissara and Kittisaro.